 • If I take the time to email and let you know that I am passing on your essay (which I don’t have time to do for everyone), don’t write back, “Can I at least ask why?” or “Well, then can you just give me some feedback on it?”
 (Really???)

 • Being scolded for not getting back to someone.
+In most cases, I only reply when I am interested in your piece, or if it’s close enough to what I’m interested in.
 In a perfect world, I would have time to get back to everyone.
 But I don’t.
 It’s weird putting out calls for submissions, and then not being able to respond to them all.
 As a writer myself, who submits essays elsewhere, I get how frustrating it is to send out into the void a piece of very personal writing that you’ve put so much of yourself into and never hear back.
 But that’s the reality.
 That’s why I suggest multiple submissions.
 That said, it’s okay to drop me another line to see if your piece has slipped through the cracks.
 But please, only do that once.
 It’s also okay to try me again with another piece if you haven’t heard back from me on your first.

 What you can expect from working with me: